 Feta is a soft, rindless white cheese with holes in it.

-France started making Feta around 1980, and became Europe’s top exporter of it.
-French feta is made from 100% sheep’s milk.
+France started making feta-style cheese around 1980, and became Europe’s top exporter of it.
+French feta-style cheese was made from 100% sheep’s milk.
 The cheese is put in salted whey, not just salt water.
 The French version is milder, less salty, and creamier owing to the higher fat in sheep’s milk.

-Be careful about salting any dish or salad that you are using Feta in — with the saltiness of the cheese, you may not need any salt at all.
+Be careful about salting any dish or salad that you are using feta in — with the saltiness of the cheese, you may not need much if any salt at all.
 Some food writers say that it melts well, but for the most part, the opposite is true — that it retains its crumbled shape well.

 Feta won’t store for a long time, so keep in refrigerator and use within a few days.

 The brine to store feta in should be 1 part salt to 3 parts water, and should cover the cheese completely.